 2. Give space, but don’t isolate.

 Children with an inclination toward anger will often have an inclination toward physical aggression.
 Providing outlets for this such as punching a pillow or squeezing a blanket will help relieve this tension.
 A calm down corner provides an appropriate outlet for this aggression.
-Your child might not like to feel isolated from the family or from you when upset, but a bit of space can be a good thing.
+Your child might not like to feel isolated from the family or from you when upset, but a bit of space can be a good thing for helping your angry child calm down.

 3. Remind them that anger is ok.